The Definitive Guide to Business Process Modeling

 What are you not doing that you don’t know you should be doing?

 Not all requirements can be known ahead of time, and the same can be said for potential solutions.
 This question is to coax stakeholders into looking out of their immediate vicinity to find solutions that may exist they are currently unaware of.
 Asking third party specialists and analysts, researching online, and keeping up-to-date with industry news, are all great ways to get some new ideas flowing in house.

 Obviously, creating modeling for your business processes is an involved and tedious task that is going to take some time.
 And if you are planning on using spreadsheets, emails, document files and PDFs to document your processes, then it will take longer than it really has to.
 A number of cloud-based business process tools exist today that are designed from the ground up to help companies create, distribute, and track their processes, all from one place.
 Not only do these tools greatly speed up documentation, but also act as a central repository for all the company’s knowledge, making process implementation all the more efficient.

 Features: Document processes, procedures and policies, steps can be added to each as checklists and can include videos and/or pictures, enables training on the job

 Price: Starting at $99/Month for team of twenty with $5/additional member

 Free trial: 14 days

-The software above are designed for process documentation and mapping.
+The software above is designed for process mapping and documentation.
 But none of them really delve into the basic components of BPM.
 In fact, most business process modeling tools only deal with the process part of the equation while ignoring its two siblings: policies and procedures.
 And yes, all three are very different in definition and application.
 An organization’s business schematics needs the proper implementation of all three in order to be implemented successfully.
 The difference between them is: